 It’s all possible thanks to ad intelligence software.

 Ad intelligence software tracks how ads are delivered across channels like desktop, mobile and video.
-The best solutions build a hierarchy of the services used to deliver ads, identifying the specific paths involved in each ad placement.
+The best digital analytics tools build a hierarchy of the services used to deliver ads, identifying the specific paths involved in each ad placement.

 The result is a clear picture of how ads are placed on websites by direct and indirect sources.
 This information is like looking over an ad strategist’s shoulder.